Introduction

 ).

-# Connect to your Ubuntu instance.
-This process/command may differ. ssh -i "some-identity-key.pem" ubuntu@<instance-ip-address> # Update the Ubuntu instance. sudo apt-get update && sudo apt-get upgrade
+# Connect to your instance.
+This process/command may differ depending on OS. ssh -i "some-identity-key.pem" ubuntu@<instance-ip-address> # Update the instance.
+This process/command may differ depending on OS. sudo apt-get update && sudo apt-get upgrade

 Install the embedded cluster for KNIME Business Hub